 Permit me to introduce you to my contemporary romance based on Pride and Prejudice.
 Honor and Hope was, actually, my second novel.
 It came about shortly after I released Darcy’s Passions and served as a segue between Passions and Darcy’s Temptation.
 In reality, I had hit a wall in Darcy’s Temptation’s development.
 Therefore, I abandoned DT and took up the writing of Honor and Hope.

 So, what was an author to do?
 Instead of the actual events in Pride and Prejudice, she must take a closer look at the characters’ motivations and their personalities.
 Those qualities could easily convert to a modern tale.
-Therefore, I chose to create characters that displayed the same drive and enthusiasm: The same biological and emotional forces that affect behavior.
+Therefore, I chose to create characters who displayed the same drive and enthusiasm: The same biological and emotional forces that affect behavior.

 My Will Darcy is an amazing quarterback, who leads both his college and his professional teams to national titles.
 He is successful in every aspect of his professional life, but not in his personal life.
 He is motivated to see to the well being of his family, and he operates with “honor,” a quality found in little use by his nemesis George Wickham.
 Liz Bennet waltzes into Darcy’s life just as he is coming into his own, and from the first time he sees her, his every thought rests with her.

 As one would find in most modern romances, I used the old adage of “Boy gets girl; boy loses girl; boy gets girl.”
 Will and Liz come together, but outside forces push them apart.
-They separate for six years (not 6 months, as in the novel) and then meet again, purely by accident, on Highway 501, the main route to Myrtle Beach, South Carolina.
+They separate for six years (not 6 months, as in the Austen novel) and then meet again, purely by accident, on Highway 501, the main route to Myrtle Beach, South Carolina.
 At this point in the novel, I should have brought them together again, but I have a twisted sense of humor.
 So, I did bring them together, but their road to happiness has some major speed bumps.